-- Extensive tooth decay which leads to the pulp being irreversibly damaged.
+- Extensive tooth decay that leads to irreversible pulp damage.

-Other reasons you may opt for a root canal treatment are
+Other reasons for a root canal treatment are:

-• The tooth is visible when you smile.
+- The damaged tooth is visible when you smile.

 Sometimes your dentist simply can’t save your tooth, and it needs to be removed.
 This is usually the case if you have really bad cavities that compromises too much of your tooth’s structure such that it is too weak to repair.